25 Things to Do in the Riviera Maya That You Absolutely Need to Have on Your Bucket List

 Spend a couple of days on the deserted beach at El Cuyo, a relatively new destination, a laid-back village on the coast of Yucatan, where the water is green and blue and the wind makes it the perfect place for kite-surfers.

-Drive around Yucatan through the colored colonial towns and stop for a local meal to visit the old Henequen factory or stop by to swim in a Cenote.
-For sure you will find a lot on this charming limestone land.
+Drive around Yucatan through the colored colonial towns and stop for a local meal, visit the old Henequen factory, or stop by to swim in a Cenote.
+For sure, you will find a lot on this charming limestone land.

 Cenote Cristalino